-Select the &htmlchar; ⇒ Characters command in the Convert menu to replace all named HTML entities into their actual characters.
+Select the &htmlchar; ⇒ Characters command in the Characters submenu of the Convert menu to replace all named HTML entities into their actual characters.
 If you select some text before using this command, only HTML entities in the selection are replaced.
 Otherwise, all HTML entities in the file are replaced.

 The conversion will only be successful if all the characters can be represented in the encoding used by the file.
 If not, use Convert|Text Encoding to change the encoding before converting the HTML entities.
 HTML entities that represent characters that are not supported by the file’s encoding will not be converted.
 EditPad will pop up a message to alert you when this happens.

 This command does not replace numeric character references.
 Only named HTML entities are replaced.
 To replace both named HTML entities and numeric character references, use both the &htmlchar; ⇒ Characters command and the Convert|Characters| and ⇒ Characters command.